emkael/ergast-goodies/import/README.md

 * `01c_constraints.sql` - creating foreign key constraints on all foreign keys in the database

 Provided, there's also the `10_fixes.sql` SQL script.
 It contains fixes for factual errors in the database which have been [reported upstream](http://ergast.com/mrd/bugs), but are yet to have fixes available in the dump.

+Note that some data in the original database could easily be normalized - countries, nationalities and such things would work beatifully in a dictionary.
+I've decided not to include any such normalization for backwards compatibility - all of the queries against the original, vanilla database, work identically against the tweaked database.